Mali mission forces Hollande to rethink French defence cuts

-The Socialist government is battling to reduce state spending by 60 billion euros $78 billion (51.4 billion pounds) over Hollande's five-year term, and was forced this month to order ministries to save an extra 5 billion in 2014 as its deficit target receded.
+The Socialist government is battling to reduce state spending by 60 billion euros ($78 billion) over Hollande's five-year term, and was forced this month to order ministries to save an extra 5 billion in 2014 as its deficit target receded.

 The defence ministry has borne the brunt of government cuts in recent years, seeing its annual budget fall from about 2.5 percent of economic output after the Cold War to 1.56 percent of GDP, about 31 billion euros, in 2012.